openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 The change of fragmentation across different observation scales provides additional information of interest.

-Fragmentation is measured by determining Forest Area Density (**FAD**) within a shifting, local neighbourhood.
+Fragmentation is measured by determining forest area density (**FAD**) within a shifting, local neighbourhood.
 It can be measured at pixel or patch level.
 The results are spatially explicit maps and tabular summary statistics.
 Details on the methodology and input/output options can be found in the `Fragmentation product sheet <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Fragmentation-FADFOS.pdf>`_.

-Setup the input image
+Set up the input image
-"""""""""""""""""""""
+""""""""""""""""""""""

 .. tip::

     You can use the default dataset to test the module.
 Select the :code:`Download test dataset` button on the top of the second panel, which will add the following files to your :code:`downloads` folder:

-    -   :code:`example.tif`: 0 byte - Missing, 1 byte - Background, 2 bytes - Foreground
+    -   :code:`example.tif`: 0 bytes - Missing, 1 byte - Background, 2 bytes - Foreground
     -   :code:`clc3class.tif`: 1 byte - Agriculture, 2 bytes - Natural, 3 bytes - Developed

     .. thumbnail::  https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/test_dataset.png